Exploring your home loan options

 Strengths

-The main advantage of a fixed rate home loan is that your repayments stay the same for the duration of the fixed term, even if interest rates increase.
-Opting for a fixed rate home loan will therefore provide you with a stable mortgage repayment for a set period of time which is beneficial for budgeting, managing your cash flow and alleviating ptential financial stress by planning your finances accurately.
+The main advantage of a fixed rate home loan is that your repayments stay the same during the contracted fixed rate term, even if interest rates increase.
+Opting for a fixed rate home loan will therefore provide you with a stable mortgage repayment amount during the fixed term period, which is beneficial for budgeting, managing your cash flow and alleviating potential financial stress by planning your finances accurately.

 Things to think about

-However, with Qantas Money Home Loans, you can know what your repayments will be but also enjoy the flexibility to save on interest expense with the option to add an offset account** to your fixed rate loan.
+However, with Qantas Money Home Loans, you can know what your repayments will be and enjoy the flexibility to save on interest payments with the option to add up to six offset accounts* to your fixed rate loan.

-With Qantas Money Home Loans, prepayments of the loan principal and use of the Offset Account, are subject to the Points Eligibility Policy.
+With Qantas Money Home Loans, prepayments of the loan principal and use of the offset account can impact your annual points eligibility.
+See the Points Eligibility Policy here.

 Types of property loans